Aneutronic fusion: ^{3}He

+which yields a helium-4 nucleus and a proton - charged particles that could, in principle, be confined and converted directly into electricity, offering a pathway to reduced neutron shielding requirements and simplified energy conversion.
+However, D–³He fusion requires substantially higher plasma temperatures and improved confinement compared with D–T, making it more challenging to achieve experimentally.
+In addition, unavoidable side reactions such as deuterium–deuterium fusion (D–D) inevitably occur in realistic plasmas, producing neutrons and introducing a small but non‑zero neutron flux; while this neutron production is significantly lower than in D–T fusion, it limits the extent to which D–³He systems can be considered strictly aneutronic.

+As of the mid-2020s, no aneutronic fusion system has demonstrated sustained or net-energy operation using ^{3}He -based fuel cycles.
+In 2022, Helion Energy stated that its seventh-generation prototype, Polaris, was intended to demonstrate net electricity generation from fusion and to demonstrate ^{3}He production via D–D fusion within a high-efficiency closed fuel-cycle design.
+These statements represent development goals; as of 2025, net electricity production from Polaris has not been publicly demonstrated.

+The limited Earth availability of ^{3}He remains a significant constraint for aneutronic fusion concepts based on ^{3}He.
+While off-Earth sources have been proposed, their relevance to practical aneutronic fusion depends on future advances in reactor performance and remains speculative.

 Deuterium

-Although the deuterium reactions (deuterium + ^{3}He and deuterium + ^{6}lithium) do not in themselves release neutrons, in a fusion reactor the plasma would also produce D–D side reactions that result in reaction product of ^{3}He plus a neutron.
+Although the deuterium reactions (deuterium + ^{3}He and deuterium + ^{6}Li) do not in themselves release neutrons, in a fusion reactor the plasma would also produce D–D side reactions that result in reaction product of ^{3}He plus a neutron.
 Although neutron production can be minimized by running a plasma reaction hot and deuterium-lean, the fraction of energy released as neutrons is probably several percent, so that these fuel cycles, although neutron-poor, do not meet the 1% threshold.
 See ^{3}He.
 The D–^{3}He reaction also suffers from the ^{3}He fuel availability problem, as discussed above.

 Lithium

 Fusion reactions involving lithium are well studied due to the use of lithium for breeding tritium in thermonuclear weapons.
 They are intermediate in ignition difficulty between the reactions involving lower atomic-number species, H and He, and the ^{11}B reaction.